miroslawstaron/software_engineering_community/hackathon.md

 Schedule:
 Day 1:
-8.30 - 9.00: Introduction of the topics and the teams 9.00 - 11.15: Teams working on the topics
+8.30 - 9.00: Introduction of the topics and the teams</br>
+9.00 - 11.15: Teams working on the topics
 11.15 - 12.00: Each team presents 1-2 slides about their current state of the solution, technology used, etc.